Amirarsalan-sn/FFAST/README.md

 Four example models with pre-computed forces and energies are provided to immediately experiment with the tools.
 First, the datasets have to be loaded from the original source (http://www.sgdml.org/#datasets).
 The two datasets we focus on are the MD22 Docosahexaenoic acid and MD22 Stachyose and are available to be downloaded as npz files.

 Open the software by running `python main.py`, then load one or both datasets of interest (File -> Load Dataset or `CMD-D`).
-Then load the pre-predicted model folders (File -> Load or `CMD-L`), namely `examples/MACE` and `examples/Nequip`.
+Then load the predicted data folders (File -> Load or `CMD-L`), namely `examples/MACE` and `examples/Nequip`.
 Assuming the original datasets are unchanged, the program will automatically realise the pre-predictions belong to the respective datasets that were just loaded.

 Pre-release reference: https://arxiv.org/abs/2308.06871